solomonj856/Jingle-Bells-Microbit/README.md

-This is another forever loop that plays our song with different tones from the music extension.
+This is another forever loop that plays our jingle bells song with different tones from the music extension.
 ![image](https://user-images.githubusercontent.com/61333117/206877307-a68fd657-c9c5-48cd-9d32-bd52b07338fc.png)